quellabs/wakapac/README.md

     todos: [],

     addTodo() {
-        // This now works!
-Array mutations are reactive this.todos.push({
+        // This works!
+Array mutations are reactive (unlike React, no setState needed) this.todos.push({
             id: Date.now(),
             text: 'New todo',